-The Avalon's 3.5-liter V-6 develops 268 horsepower and 248 pounds-feet of torque.
+Under the Hood The Avalon's 3.5-liter V-6 develops 268 horsepower and 248 pounds-feet of torque.
 The five-speed automatic transmission incorporates a manual-shift provision.

-All-disc antilock brakes with electronic brake-force distribution, side-impact airbags and a driver's knee airbag are standard.
+Safety All-disc antilock brakes with electronic brake-force distribution, side-impact airbags and a driver's knee airbag are standard.
 Side curtain airbags protect front and rear occupants, and an electronic stability system is optional.

-Avalons have always been excellent road cars, and the latest version continues that tradition.
+Driving Impressions Avalons have always been excellent road cars, and the latest version continues that tradition.
 Despite a generally heavy feel, the Avalon accelerates with some assertiveness.
 You often get a smooth ride on good roads, but the decidedly taut suspension translates to considerable harshness when rolling over certain types of bumps.
 Steering is responsive — if a tad vague — and the Avalon maneuvers fairly easily.
 The easy-to-drive, well-built Avalon runs quietly.

 Ample glass area helps visibility.
 Large, symmetrical, well-lit gauges are generally easy to read, though the trip odometer and manual-mode indicator are more difficult to see.